 Under the SLA, Sea Alarm can be activated 24/7 as part of our wider mobilisation.
 Under the SLA the full-time availability of two persons is guaranteed as follows:

 Wildlife Response Preparedness

 For the last fifteen years, we have partnered with Sea Alarm to support our Members in developing plans and capabilities while improving industry's global oiled wildlife response capabilities, e.g. through the development and management of the GOWRS project.
-A response without a pre-spill agreed wildlife plan in place will have a large potential for delays and inefficiency.
+A response without a pre-spill agreed wildlife plan will have a significant potential for delays and inefficiency.
 Therefore the best guarantee for a fast and effective wildlife response mobilisation is provided by a pre-spill developed wildlife response plan, implemented through training and exercises.
 Such a plan is best integrated with the overall oil spill response plan that a Member has in place for its oil exploration, production or transportation activities in a country or area.